Peniki: Name of the village

 The village was founded between 1763 and 1782.
-During the Emancipation Reform of 1861 in the Russian Empire, the local Orthodox priest Vasily wrote a description of the poverty and profiteering of the country's folks, which has been preserved.
-The priest often reports about the peasants, so the landlords knew all about their faults.
+During the Emancipation Reform of 1861 in the Russian Empire, the local Orthodox priest Vasily wrote a description of the poverty and profiteering of the local population, which has been preserved.
+The priest frequently reported on the peasants, allowing the landlords to know all about their faults.

-At this time, a manor was built here, at which the owner bred hounds and sold puppies.
-It is from this enterprise that the town's name derives - Peniki (Penniki, Penikkala), which is from the Finnish word penikka, which means "a puppy."
+At this time, a manor was built here, where the owner bred hounds and sold puppies.
+It is from this enterprise that the village's name derives: Peniki (Penniki, Penikkala), from the Finnish word penikka, meaning "puppy".

 Climate

-The climate in the village of Peniki is close to a cool temperate climate with moderately warm summers and moderately cold winters.
+The climate of the village of Peniki is characterised as a cool temperate climate with moderately warm summers and moderately cold winters.
 Under the Köppen climate classification, Peniki is classified as Dfb, a humid continental climate.
-The winters are warmer here than in Moscow due to its closeness to the Gulf of Finland.
-The Gulf of Finland is located just 1 km from the center of the village.
-The average maximum temperature in July is 22 °C (71.6 °F), and the average minimum temperature in February is −10.5 °C (13.1 °F).
-Average annual precipitation is 669 millimeters (26.338 in) per year.
+Winters are warmer here than in Moscow due to the village's proximity to the Gulf of Finland.
+The Gulf of Finland is located just 1 km from the centre of the village.
+The average maximum temperature in July is 22 °C (71.6 °F), while the average minimum temperature in February is −10.5 °C (13.1 °F).
+Average annual precipitation is 669 millimetres (26.338 in).